Stillaguamish River: Hydrology

 The north fork of the Stillaguamish river level is monitored by gauges operated by the United States Geological Survey (USGS), and river levels can vary by as much as 13 ft.
 The river level rises and falls very quickly, with the average north fork flood duration of eight hours.
 Of the five highest north fork flood levels on record, three have occurred since 2009.

 History

 The Stillaguamish River is the center of Stillaguamish territory.
 For centuries, the Stillaguamish have fished and hunted and gathered all along its extent.
 The Stillaguamish had at least ten villages along its course, from its mouth to as far upriver as Hazel and Mt.
 Higgins (sx̌ədəlwaʔs).
 Other Indigenous peoples historically traveled to the Stillaguamish River to fish as well, including the Sauk, the Snohomish, and the Duwamish.
+Since 2011, the Stillaguamish Tribe of Indians has purchased more than 2,000 acres of land on the river, removing and replacing levees and digging channels to restore the original marshland and estuaries near the river's mouth.
+This restoration is intended to reduce flooding risks and improve habitats for Chinook salmon.
+One new wetland created in collaboration with ecologists from the University of Washington is the 230 acre called the zis a ba wetland, named for a Stillaguamish chief of a village near the mouth of the Stillaguamish River.

 The 2014 Oso landslide occurred on the North Fork of the Stillaguamish.

 On December 5, 2023, the river crested at 21.34 ft near Arlington and set a new record amid regional floods.